LiveIntent/live-connect-handlers/README.md

-# live-connect-handlers
+# live-connect-common
-Default Implementation of handlers for live-connect
+Default implementations of handlers for live-connect